Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

-Let us first suppose e.g.\ $u_1 = 0$.
+First let us suppose, e.g., $u_1 = 0$.
 Then the equation corresponding to row I/1 becomes $0 = u_2 u_3(D_2 + D_3)$, thus $u_2 u_3 = 0$.
-Let e.g.\ $u_1 = u_2 = 0$, and $s = 0$, i.e., $\varphi = \pi$.
-Then the pairs of edges of the two tetrahedra, originally lying on some vertical face of the parallelepiped, are parallel, thus remain coplanar after any translation, while those originally lying on some horizontal face are intersecting, thus remain coplanar after a translation through a vector $[b_1\quad b_2\quad b_3]^T$ exactly when $b_3 = 0$.
-Therefore the set of solution vectors $[b_1\quad b_2\quad b_3]^T$ is given by all vectors with $b_3 = 0$.
+Let, e.g.,\ $u_1 = u_2 = 0$ (thus $\bold{u} = \pm \bold{e}_3$ by $u_1^2 + u_2^2 +u_3^2 = 1$).
+By $s = 0$ we have $\varphi = \pi$.
+Then the pairs of the edges of the two tetrahedra, originally lying on some vertical face of the rectangular parallelepiped, are parallel.
+Thus they remain coplanar after any translation of the moving tetrahedron.
+The pairs of the edges of the two tetrahedra, originally lying on some horizontal face of the rectangular parallelepiped, are properly intersecting and horizontal.
+Thus they remain coplanar after a translation of the moving tetrahedron, through a vector $[b_1\quad b_2\quad b_3]^T$, exactly when $b_3 = 0$.
+Therefore the set of solution vectors $[b_1\quad b_2\quad b_3]^T$ of our equations (for matrix (B)) is given by all vectors with $b_3 = 0$.
+This gives the motion of the fifth kind.

-Let us se secondly suppose $u_1^2 : u_2^2 : u_3^2 = (D_2 + D_3) :(D_3 + D_1) : (D_1 + D_2)$; then by $u_1^2 + u_2^2 + u_3^2 = 1$ we have $u_1 u_2 u_3 \neq 0$.
-Observe that in this case the double equality (E) is satisfied.
-We will investigate this case further together with the investigation of~(E), in 10) (when both cases $s = 0$ and $s \neq 0$ will be allowed).
-We only show now that in this case there is a unique solution of our equations for~$\bold b$.
-(The existence of the solution will be showed in 10).)
-For this consider the $4 \times 4$ matrix from the beginning of 5), and take its $3 \times 3$ submatrix consisting of the first three elements of its first, third and fourth rows.
-Its determinant is a homogeneous polynomial of third degree in the $D_i$'s; to test if it is zero or not it suffices to substitute $D_2 + D_3 = u_1^2$, $D_3 + D_1 = u_2^2$, $D_1 + D_2 = u_3^2$.
+Second let us suppose $u_1^2 : u_2^2 : u_3^2 = (D_2 + D_3) :(D_3 + D_1) : (D_1 + D_2)$.
+Then by $u_1^2 + u_2^2 + u_3^2 = 1$ we have $u_1 u_2 u_3 \neq 0$.
+Observe that in this case the double equality (D) is satisfied (for $s = 0$).
+We will investigate this case further together with the investigation of~(D), in {\bf{(10)}} (where both cases $s = 0$ and $s \neq 0$ will be allowed).
+Now we only show that in this case there is a unique solution $\bold b$ of our equations (for matrix (B)).
+(The existence of the solution for $\bold b$ will be showed in {\bf{(10)}}.)
+For this consider the $4 \times 4$ matrix from the beginning of {\bf{(5)}}.
+Then take its $3 \times 3$ submatrix consisting of the first three entries of its first, third and fourth rows.
+Its determinant is a homogeneous polynomial of third degree of the $D_i$'s, with coefficients homogeneous sixth degree polynomials of the $u_i$'s.
+To test if it is zero or not, it suffices to substitute $D_2 + D_3 := u_1^2$, and $D_3 + D_1 := u_2^2$, and $D_1 + D_2 := u_3^2$.
 Thus this determinant becomes